Home » SSC CGL » Active and Passive voice for SSC-CGL

 Note – It’s important to know that not all sentences can or should be converted to the passive voice.
 The decision to use active or passive voice depends on the context and emphasis of the sentence.

-Active and Passive voice for SSC- CGL PDF
+Active and Passive Voice for SSC- CGL PDF

 Let’s investigate The foundations of active passive voice are crucial for you to master if you want to work in the banking or government sectors.
 You will need to employ active and passive voice effectively for formal communication at work in addition to the fact that it is a crucial component of grammar in all banking and government exams.
 Here is the link to the pdf with a lot of help you ease through it.